stat133-sp19/hw-stat133-jsbshin/workout01/report/workout01-SooYoung-Shin.md

 | Klay Thompson  |         640|        329|    0.5140625|
 | Draymond Green |         346|        171|    0.4942197|

 As you can see, Kevin Durant had the most 2 pt field goals and Iguodala had the lowest 2 pt field goals.
 From this data, we can see that Kevin Durant used his height to make a highly percentage of 2 pt field goals.
 And Iguodala had the lowest score, but he had the highest percentage because he usually attempted the shot when he had a perfect chance.
 And the team's main scorer Curry and Thopson, the splash duo, also scored a lot and had a good field goals percentage.
 Even the Green, who has poor shooting ability, has made 49% of 2pt field goals rate.
-It shows that how good the Warrios's 2pt filed goal rate.
+It shows that how good the Warrios's 2pt filed goal rate is.

 <img src="../images/image2.jpg" width="80%" style="display: block; margin: auto;" />